rust-lang/gha-self-hosted/executor/README.md

 currently running on the VM, the executor will gracefully shut down the VM and exit.
 It's then the responsibility of the init system to restart the executor, which will pick the new image.

+## Troubleshooting the VM immediately exiting

+The [Ubuntu images][ubuntu-readme] are configured to shut down as soon as the GitHub Actions runner exits.
+This can result in the VM shutting down as soon as it boots when the runner fails to start, preventing you from logging into the VM and debugging the failure.

+When that happens, you should pass the `--no-shutdown-after-job` CLI flag to `run.py`.
+Doing so will set the `gha-inhibit-shutdown` [systemd credential], which tells the image to not shutdown after the GitHub Actions runner exits.

 [runner-group]: https://docs.github.com/en/enterprise-cloud@latest/actions/how-tos/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups
 [images-prod]: https://gha-self-hosted-images.infra.rust-lang.org